astucieuxzephyr/ctl/README.md

 It is the color test by psychologist Max Lüscher (1923-2017), in an ultra-simplified version.
 The color test is used to assess a person's emotional state at a given time, based on their color preference at the time.
 This test is little known but is of good clinical interest, it is relevant and quite "powerful".
 It is a test that relies on the relationship between the perception of wavelengths of colors, and emotions.
-He is very scientific.
+It is very scientific.
-It is not for nothing that expressions exist in the French language such as: "See the world in gray".
-Or: "See life in color"...
+It is not for nothing that some expressions exist in the French language like: "See the world in gray" ; or: "Voir la vie en rose"...

 # Principle of the test :
 Eight colors are presented to the subject taking the test.